Fiston-pro/AWS-summary/README.md

 AWS WAF(Web Application Firewall) is a web application firewall is a specific form of application firewall that filters, monitors, and blocks HTTP traffic to and from a web service.

 AWS KMS is used to encrypt data at rest or in transit

+AWS certificate manager(ACM) manages ssl and tls certificates

+AWS Secrets manager used to keep secrets

+AWS Artifact used to have documents for complieance useed may be for internal auditing

+Amazon Guardduty is a tool which uses ML to detected threats from reading different logs of your resources

+Amazon inspector scans for known vulnerabilities to your resources like ec2

+AWS config sets like base rules across all your resources like for security ex. like detecting ssh open ports to all ec2

+Amazon Macie uses ML to identify and alert you of sensitive data found in s3 buckets